revv21/Edocr2/README.md

 if __name__ == "__main__":
     pdf_dir = "input_pdfs"
     out_dir = "output_extracted"
-    debug_dir = "debug_outputs"  # set None to disable debug
+    debug_dir = "debug_outputs"  # set None to disable

     process_pdf_folder(pdf_dir, out_dir, dpi=500, debug_dir=debug_dir)
-🔧 Tuning knobs (you will likely adjust these once) Inside extract_red_boundary_crop():
-If left crop is not enough:
+✅ If left/right/bottom are STILL too much
+Reduce padding first:
 Copy code
 Python
-left_end = find_left_cut(vlines, threshold=0.08, max_search_ratio=0.50)
-If right crop is not enough:
-Copy code
-Python
-right_start = find_right_cut(vlines, threshold=0.08, max_search_ratio=0.50)
-If bottom crop is not enough:
-Copy code
-Python
-bottom_start = find_bottom_cut(hlines, threshold=0.06, max_search_ratio=0.60)
-If top crop removes too much:
-Copy code
-Python
-top_end = find_top_cut(roi_hlines, threshold=0.07, max_search_ratio=0.20)
+cropped, info = extract_red_boundary_crop(
+    img,
+    pad_lr=5,
+    pad_bottom=5,
+    pad_top=10
+)
+And if it’s still too much, reduce the “max crop bounds”:
+Left bound from 0.25 → 0.20
+Right bound from 0.25 → 0.20
+Bottom bound from 0.35 → 0.30
-✅ Why this will match your red crop
+Why this version won’t overcrop
-Because it does exactly what you described:
-Left/Right/Bottom cropping using global template lines Then Top crop only after the other 3 sides are fixed So the top strip doesn’t “pollute” the left/right decision.
+Instead of “everything above threshold”, we pick the single strongest separator line in a limited region.
+So it won’t accidentally interpret internal drawing lines as template boundary.
-If you want, I can also make this return the crop in PDF coordinates so you can crop the PDF directly (without converting to image).
+If you want, I can add a debug image that draws the detected separator lines (left/right/bottom/top) so you can see exactly what it’s locking onto.